max-weis/kafka-showcase/README.md

 **Notable Features:**
 * Apache Kafka broker
 * Integration of MP Reactive Messaging
 * Integration of MP OpenTracing
+* Testcontainer tests with MicroShed, Kafka and REST-assured

 ## How to run